 The Source of our Actions

-The fall and rise of Jim Braddock is chronicled in the film Cinderella Man.
-In the movie, Jim took his son Jay, along with the salami he swiped, to apologize to the butcher.
+Jim Braddock’s fall and rise were chronicled in the film Cinderella Man.
+In the movie, Jim took his son, Jay, along with the salami he swiped, to apologize to the butcher.
 As they traversed the sidewalk home, Jay spoke first.
 He told his father one of his friends was sent to live with his uncle in Delaware.
 Jim asked why.
 Jay responded it was because the boy’s parents didn’t have enough money to buy food.

 Jim understood.
 He discovered the action behind the action.

 We all make choices.
 Those choices create our actions.
 Jay made a decision.
 He stole the salami.
 That was the action.
 The consequence was his parents weren’t happy.

 But what was the action behind the action?

 Jay was scared.
 He was scared his parents would send him and his brother and sister away.
 To him, the wrong choice of stealing the salami was worth the risk if it would keep his family together.

 Jim sternly reminded his son stealing was not part of the Braddock family code.
 No matter how hard things were, they didn’t steal.
 He made Jay verbally promise he wouldn’t steal again.

 As parents, teachers, and coaches do we just react to the actions of our kids?
 Or do we look for the action behind the action?

 When we think in terms of management, we simply deal with the actions of others.
 This is surface level.
 And sometimes it’s necessary to take care of the immediate problem.
 But if our true mission is transformation and change for the better, we can’t stop there.
 We have to dig deeper.
 It might require us to search and probe for the action behind the action.
 Jay willingly offered his true motivation to his father.
 Our children and students don’t always make it so easy on us.